Agri-Business: Navigating Agricultural Relief Rules

 Asset Test

-To qualify under the asset test, at least 80% of the beneficiary’s total gross assets must be agricultural property.
 This is one of the areas where Agricultural Relief becomes complicated.
 We have given an overview below, but it is important to get professional advice to understand your position (and, potentially, the position of your successor) in relation to the asset test.

 - Property owned prior to the farm gift or inheritance – residential property, car, and bank savings.